-The mission of the Ceramic and Glass Industry Foundation (CGIF) is to attract, inspire, and train the next generation of ceramic and glass professionals.
-The CGIF works diligently to provide programming to students of all ages that will interest and inspire them to pursue careers in our industry.
+The mission of the Ceramic and Glass Industry Foundation (CGIF) is to attract, inspire and train the next generation of ceramic and glass professionals.

 Materials Science Classroom Kit

-The CGIF promotes ceramic and glass science and engineering to middle and high school students through distribution of its Materials Science Classroom Kit.
-The kit is used by teachers to introduce 7th-12th grade students to the basic classes of materials–ceramics, composites, metals, and polymers–through fun and interactive lessons.
-The kit includes nine materials science lessons–five teacher demonstrations and four student labs.
+The CGIF promotes ceramic and glass science and engineering to middle and high school students through the distribution of its Materials Science Classroom Kit.
+The kit is used by teachers to introduce 7th-12th grad students to the basic classes of materials — ceramics, composites, metals, and polymers — through fun and interactive lessons.
+The kit includes nine materials science lessons — five teacher demonstrations and four student labs.
 Six of the lessons focus specifically on ceramic and glass materials.

-The kit includes most of the items needed to perform the demonstrations and labs, as well as a flash drive that contains an introductory PowerPoint presentation that outlines each lesson, as well as instructional videos for each demonstration.
+The kit includes most of the items needed to perform the demonstrations and labs.
+Also included is a flash drive that contains an introductory PowerPoint presentation that outlines each lesson, as well as instructional videos for each demonstration.
 The printed Teacher’s Manual provides the scientific concepts, learning objectives, lesson instructions, discussion questions, and student handouts for each demonstration and lab.
-The lesson documents may also be downloaded at no charge from our website: http://ceramics.org/free-lesson-download.
+The lesson documents may also be downloaded at no charge from our website.

 Student Outreach Events

 The CGIF came away an award winner following its participation in the Technology and Engineering Showcase at the Ohio State Fair in August 2016.
-The annual exhibition is sponsored by the Ohio Technology & Engineering Educators Association, which awarded the Foundation the 2016 Best Technology Exhibit and an Outstanding Award for Technology Education.
+The annual exhibition is sponsored by the Ohio Technology & Engineering Educators Association, which awarded the Foundation the 2016 Best Technology Exhibit and an Outstand Award for Technology Education.
 The CGIF chose this venue to provide unique learning experiences to those who may be unfamiliar with ceramic and glass science.
-Both children and adults were engrossed in the unique demonstrations provided at our exhibit.
-Students from The Ohio State University’s Materials Science and Engineering Department assisted in demonstrating various activities for interested fairgoers, and we will participate again in 2017.
+Both children and adults were engrossed in the unique demonstrations provided at the exhibit.
+Students from The Ohio State University’s Materials Science and Engineering Department assisted in demonstrating various activities for interested fairgoers.

-The Foundation was pleased to showcase and demonstrate the Materials Science Classroom Kit at the Materials in STEM conference that took place in Tulsa, Oklahoma, November 6 – 8, 2016.
-M-STEM brings together students, faculty and business to strengthen understanding of Science, Technology, Engineering and Math (STEM) principles, especially relating to materials science, and to enhance K-20 technology education integration.
+The Foundation was pleased to showcase and demonstrate the Materials Science Classroom Kit at the Materials in STEM (M-STEM) Conference that took place in Tulsa, Oklahoma, November 6 – 8, 2016.
+M-STEM brings together students, faculty and business to strengthen understanding of Science, Technology, Engineering, and Math (STEM) principles, especially relating to materials science, and to enhance K-20 technology education integration.
 We look forward to participating in the 2017 M-STEM Conference that will take place in Hampton, Virginia, November 4 – 7, 2017.

-The CGIF was represented at the National Science Teachers Association’s (NSTA) Area Conference, which was held in Columbus, Ohio, December 1 – 3, 2016.
+The CGIF was represented at the National Science Teachers Association (NSTA) Area Conference, which was held in Columbus, Ohio, December 1 – 3, 2016.
 The conference theme, Champions of Science: A Game Plan for the Future!, was a very good venue for the promotion of our Materials Science Classroom Kit to science teachers from around the region.
-It is estimated that over 2400 science teachers attended the three-day exhibition, and we came away with a sign-up sheet of more than 51 teachers who expressed interest in receiving a sponsored kit.
-This was a worthwhile event and we will participate in the regional conference again in 2017.
+It is estimated that over 2,400 science teachers attended the three-day exhibition, and we came away with a sign-up sheet of more than 51 teachers who expressed interest in receiving a sponsored kit.
+This was a worthwhile event and we will participate in the regional conference again in2017.

 Student Travel Grants and Exchanges

 The CGIF also supports Student Travel Grants and Exchanges to enable students to gain a broad perspective and professional insight into their chosen career path.
 The Foundation was proud to support 13 students who attended the Electroceramics Summer School in Limoges, France (June 23 -25, 2016).
 We anticipate sponsoring at least 15 students for attendance of the European Ceramic Society’s (ECerS) summer school in Budapest, Hungary, in July 2017.

-Most recently, the CGIF sponsored the 2017 Winter Workshop, which took place January 18 – 22, in Orlando, Florida.
+The Foundation sponsored the 2017 Winter Workshop, which took place January 18 – 22, 2017, in Orlando, Florida.
 We were pleased to host 15 international students who were supported by ECerS and joined students from across the United States.